matt5Github/HelloWorld/README.md

 # HelloWorld
 A Test Application
-This Project is show DI principles and web-API basic functions.
+This Project is show DI principles and Web-API basic functions.